 AAP Policy states “SNAP benefits reduce both the rate (decrease of 4.4% attributable to SNAP from 2000 to 2009) and, more importantly, the depth of poverty for children in the poorest of poor families.”

 AB 1892 (Jones-Sawyer) would provide households the necessary nutritional support as they transition out of assistance programs.
 Families will not go hungry because of easier and effective access to food assistance, thus improving the health and well-being of children across the state.

-Pediatricians across the state urge you to vote AYE on AB 1892 (Jones-Sawyer).
+Pediatrician members of AAP California Chapters 1, 2, 3 and 4 statewide respectfully request you to sign AB 1892 (Jones-Sawyer) into law.
 Thank you for your public service and leadership on behalf of the health and wellbeing of children, youth, and families in California.

 Susan Wu, M.D., Fellow of the American Academy of Pediatrics